All-rounder: A Flexible AI Accelerator with Diverse Data Format Support and Morphable Structure for Multi-DNN Processing: Area-efficient All-in-one Multiplier

-\textbf{Key ideas: } Fig.~\ref{fig:fp_multiplier}-(b) and (c) show area breakdowns of FP8 \{s:1, e:4, m:3\} and bfloat16 \{s:1, e:8, m:7\} multipliers\footnote{The data format is represented by \{sign bit, exponent bits, mantissa bits\} throughout this paper.}.
-Obviously, carry save multipliers (CSMs) occupy the largest area among sub-logics of the floating point multipliers.
-If multipliers are prepared for each precision to support multiple precisions, the CSM, which has the largest area, exists as many as the number of multipliers.
-Instead of having multipliers for each supported precision, we propose an area-efficient all-in-one multiplier that can support various precisions for the mantissa \textbf{i)} by reconstructing the CSM, and bit-scalability for the exponent \textbf{ii)} by receiving a bias programmable which is added to the exponent.
-Furthermore, the multiplier supports bit-level flexibility for INT datatype \textbf{iii)} by gating the rest of the sub-logics except for the CSM.
-The proposed multiplier can support various bit-precisions and datatypes with minimal area overhead since it has a single CSM.
+\textbf{Key ideas: } Fig.~\ref{fig:fp_multiplier}-(b) and (c) present the area breakdowns of the FP8 \{s:1, e:4, m:3\} and bfloat16 \{s:1, e:8, m:7\} multipliers\footnote{The data format is denoted as \{sign bit, exponent bits, mantissa bits\} throughout this paper.}.
+Notably, carry save multipliers (CSMs) account for the largest area among the sub-modules in each FP multiplier.
+We propose an area-efficient, all-in-one multiplier capable of \textbf{i)} supporting various mantissa bit-widths by restructuring the CSM, and \textbf{ii)} multiple bit-widths for the exponent by enabling the exponent adder to manage a programmable bias.
+Additionally, \textbf{iii)} the multiplier offers bit-level flexibility for the INT data type by selectively gating all sub-modules except for the CSM.
+As a result, the proposed multiplier efficiently supports both INT and FP data types and bit-widths with minimal area overhead, leveraging a single CSM.